Loving or Having Sex with a Woman Who's Been Raped

 Is a woman stronger in the end after surviving and healing from a rape?

 One would hope that healing from a major trauma would cause one to feel more resilient, but surviving and healing from a trauma comes with no guarantees about what life will be like after the event.
 Mental health services are a crucial way to deal with the experience, but the effects of trauma on one's emotional life are long and complex.
-In my clinical work with women, I have found that surviving a sexual assault causes them to be more vigilant and afraid walking alone at night or in any other situation in which they are alone or in an isolated area.
+In my clinical work with women, I have found that surviving a sexual assault causes them to be more vigilant and afraid when they are alone or in an isolated area.
 While some people like to believe that "Everything happens for a reason," I don't find any psychological truth to that when it comes to psychological trauma, whether it be rape or something else.
 I have found, however, that something good can always come from something bad.
-The female I worked with not long ago who suffered a rape found only one real benefit: She is more in touch with her feelings - especially her anger - than she ever was before.
+A woman I worked with not long ago who suffered a rape found only one real benefit: She is more in touch with her feelings — especially her anger — than she ever was before.
 And while there is definite value in being in touch with your anger, let's all admit that suffering a trauma is a pretty awful way to learn that lesson.